EasyG0ing1/BlockNot/README.md

 # Methods

 Below you will find the name of each method in the library and any arguments that it accepts.
 Below that list, you will find the names of the macros that are connected to each method along with the arguments that a given macro may or may not pass to the method.
 The macros are key to making your code simple.
-BlockNot is key to making non-blocking timers easy and practical.

 ** For any method call that resets a timer by default, the resetting behavior can be overridden by passing **NO_RESET** into the methods argument, the exception to this is the triggeredOnDuration() method, which exists because of the way it resets your timer, so overriding reset would make the method useless.